-A high quality double sided through hole posted and silk screened PCB for $10.99 (excl. shipping) is available for this power supply from Jim’s Audio here: Ripple Eater PSU for kx and six Amplifiers
+A high quality double sided through hole plated and silk screened PCB for $10.99 (excl. shipping) is available for this power supply from Jim’s Audio here:

 Here is a very simple capacitor multiplier PSU aka ‘ripple eater’ for the sx or kx-Amplifiers.
 The LTspice simulated ripple rejection at 100 Hz is about 65dB and at 10 kHz it is 85 dB.
 These figures assume you have a 2.5A load and also include the on-board filter capacitors on the amplifier modules themselves (220uF per rail on the sx-Amp and 1000uF per rail on the kx-Amp per amplifier module).

 Class A amplifiers draw heavy quiescent current from their power supplies, and this gives rise to significant amounts of mains related ripple that will affect the amplifiers noise performance.
 VFA amplifiers generally have better LF PSU noise rejection than CFA’s, but it can still be a problem with a class A VFA.